 Once again I was beat out in my age group by a 28-year-old and a 29-year-old.
 I’m holding out hope I will be tearing it up in a few years!
 But I should be receiving a certificate in the mail for my third place.
 From the looks of things I was angry during this race!
 Haha!!
 I still stand by my statement — I pushed it to the limit!

 This is the third year I have done this race.
 I swear it has the longest title.
-I ran the New Haven Canal Days Bulldog Blast 5K on Saturday in New Haven, Indiana.
+I ran the Canal Days 5K on Saturday in New Haven, Indiana.
+This race previously went by the name Bulldog Blast.

 Un-Official Time: 29:01*